delner/hollerback/README.md

 Install dependencies using `bundle install`.
 Run tests using `bundle exec rspec`

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/delner/rspec-hollerback-mocks.
+Bug reports and pull requests are welcome on GitHub at https://github.com/delner/hollerback.

 ## License